Causes of the Business Cycle

 Expansion: When the economy is in the expansion phase, politicians are content because their constituents are happy.
 They will pursue other policies, such as foreign affairs, defense, or immigration.
 The United States is currently in this phase of the business cycle.

 Peak: During the irrational exuberance phase, politicians continue to ignore fiscal policy.
-They would be smart to pursue contractionary fiscal policy to avoid the peak.
+They would be smart to pursue a contractionary fiscal policy to avoid the peak.
 But politicians don't get re-elected when they either raise taxes or cut spending.

 Contraction: This is when expansionary fiscal policy is crucial.
 Elected officials are quick to cut taxes and increase spending to create jobs, demand, and confidence.
-The best unemployment solution in a contraction is government spending on public works and education jobs.
+The best unemployment solution in a contraction in government spending on public works and education jobs.